Alcaraz v Sinner, the US Open quarter-final that may have shaped our next decade of tennis

 Lester agrees with Gilbert’s prognosis.

 “I think there’s probably slightly less of a fear factor with Jannik as well,” he says.
-“And he believes that Sinner can also beef up his serve and work on transitioning to the net behind his groundstrokes.
+Lester believed that Sinner could also beef up his serve and work on transitioning to the net behind his groundstrokes, something he’s done in the past 12 months.

 The future is bright, as is the future of Sinner v Alcaraz, no doubt about that